Categories

 An unreliable narrator is one of the most powerful tools available to a writer.
 His unreliability might be obvious to the reader throughout, it might be revealed gradually, or it might come as a revelation that provides a major plot twist.

 It is a character who tells the reader a story that cannot be taken at face value.
-This may be because the point of view character is insane, lying, deluded or for any number of other reasons.
+This may be because the point of view character is insane, lying, deluded, has a lack of credibility, or for any number of other reasons.

 The phrase “unreliable narrator” was first used by the literary critic Wayne Booth in the early 1960s.
 The technique has been around as long as literature itself has been though.
 In fact, prehistoric humans probably sat around fires knowingly listening to one hunter who always exaggerated his feats.